vsanthanam/JBird/JBird/JBird.docc/Articles/Setup.md

 $ ./.scripts/build-xcframework
 ```

+By default, the script creates a dynamic framework that builds for all Apple platforms.
+You can force a static framework by using the `--static` flag.
+You can specifiy specific platforms to include with the `--platforms` flag.

-*Note: the XCFramework does not include any of the JBird macros*
+*Note: the XCFramework does not include any of the JBird macros.
+You must have Xcode and the SDKs of the target platforms installed on your machine.*

 ## Clone from Source